GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 - The Creation of an external Artifact Registry project for the dataflow flex templates and the build of the templates themselves, including:
   - A Docker Artifact registry.
   - A Python Artifact registry.
-  - A Python Pub/Sub to BigQuery dlp de-identification Dataflow flex template.
+  - A Python Pub/Sub to BigQuery DLP de-identification Dataflow Flex Template.
-  - A Python BigQuery to BigQuery dlp re-identification Dataflow flex template.
+  - A Python BigQuery to BigQuery DLP re-identification Dataflow Flex Template.
-- The Creation of two VPC Networks to deploy dataflow jobs, one in the Data Ingestion project and another one in the Confidential Data project, each network having:
+- The Creation of two VPC Networks to deploy Dataflow Pipelines, one in the Data Ingestion project and another one in the Confidential Data project, each network having:
   - A VPC Network with one subnetwork.
   - A set of Firewall rules.
-  - The required DNS configuration for Google private access.
+  - The required DNS configuration for Google Private Access.
 - The configuration of Log Sinks in all projects with the creation of a related Logging bucket in the Data Governance project
 - The Cloud KMS infrastructure for the creation of a `wrapped_key` and `crypto_key` pair:
   - A Cloud KMS Keyring.
   - A Cloud KMS key encryption key (KEK).
   - A token encryption key (TEK) for DLP Templates.

-In the deploy of the Secured Data Warehouse and the Dataflow Jobs we have:
+In the deploy of the *Secured Data Warehouse* and the Dataflow Pipelines we have:

 - The deploy of the [main module](../../README.md) itself.
-- The creation of two dataflow Jobs using the same [Dataflow template](../../flex-templates/python/regional_dlp_re_identification/README.md) that can do both de-identification and re-identification using the `wrapped_key` and `crypto_key` pair created in the harness.
+- The creation of two Dataflow Pipelines using the same [Dataflow template](../../flex-templates/python/regional_dlp_re_identification/README.md) that can do both de-identification and re-identification using the `wrapped_key` and `crypto_key` pair created in the harness.
-- The creation of a Data Catalog taxonomy and [policy tags](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) representing security levels
+- The creation of a Data Catalog taxonomy and [policy tags](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) representing security levels.
-- The creation of a BigQuery table with [column-level security](https://cloud.google.com/bigquery/docs/column-level-security) enabled using the Data Catalog policy tags
+- The creation of a BigQuery table with [column-level security](https://cloud.google.com/bigquery/docs/column-level-security) enabled using the Data Catalog policy tags.

-The example waits for 10 minutes between the deploy of the de-identification dataflow pipeline and the start of the re-identification dataflow pipeline, to wait for the first job to deploy, process the 10k records, and write to the BigQuery table that will be processed by the second job.
+The example waits for 10 minutes between the deploy of the de-identification Dataflow Pipeline and the start of the re-identification Dataflow Pipeline, to wait for the first job to deploy, process the 10k records, and write to the BigQuery table that will be processed by the second job.

-The re-identification step is typically a separate deliberate action (with change control) to re-identify and limit who can read the data but is executed automatically in the example to showcase the BigQuery security controls.
+The re-identification step is typically a separate deliberated action (with change control) to re-identify and limit who can read the data but is executed automatically in the example to showcase the BigQuery security controls.

 ## Google Cloud Locations

 This example will be deployed at the `us-east4` location, to deploy in another location, change the local `location` in the example [main.tf](./main.tf#L18) file.
-By default, the Secured Data Warehouse module has an [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations) that only allows the creation of resource in `us-locations`.
+By default, the *Secured Data Warehouse* module has an [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations) that only allows the creation of resource in `us-locations`.
 To deploy in other locations, update the input [trusted_locations](../../README.md#inputs) with the appropriated location in the call to the [main module](./main.tf#L33).